 The NLP lab is pleased to release the following corpora.
-If interested in obtaining them, please contact Prof. Di Eugenio at firstname.lastname@example.org
+If you are interested in obtaining one of the corpora below and it does not have a public link, please contact Prof. Di Eugenio at email@example.com.

 Instructional corpus annotated with Rhetorical Relations.

 This is a 5MB corpus on home-repair composed of 176 documents containing written English instructions.
 Texts were manually segmented into Elementary Discourse Units (EDUs).
 The corpus contains an average of 32.6 EDUs per document, for a total of 5744 EDUs and 53,250 words.
 Further, the corpus was manually annotated for 5172 rhetorical relations in the RST tradition (please see some pointers below).
 The corpus was originally developed under NSF Award IIS-0133123, and is further described in the following paper